 The best travel photography book on Yosemite, at the time I took my trip there in 2011, was Photographing Yosemite by Lewis Kamper.
 It's still is an excellent book because the opportunities for you to capture these amazing photos for the locations are still the same.

-You aren't staying there for an extended time few weeks, so you won't have a lot of time to just wander around and look for great locations.
+You aren't staying there for an extended time and you won't have a lot of time to just wander around and look for great locations.
 This book is a great shortcut for you to plan what specific spots you're going to photograph during your travels to Yosemite.
 I also had very a limited time available during my visit to photograph as much as I wanted.
 This was the perfect guide to get great photos of Yosemite National Park photos during my visit.

 I needed a guide that would give me some good tips on photographing the main attractions during my way-too-brief visit.
 This book was quite helpful to browse through before my trip and was a nice size to carry along with me.